Tiledesk/tiledesk-wordpress-plugin/README.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.3 =
+* This version improves deployment lifecycle.
+No upgrade is necessary.

 = 1.0.2 =
 * This version improves plugin security.
 Upgrade is strongly advised.